rawrmaan/restyped/README.md

 ## Benefits

-- **End to end typing.** Share request and response types between your client and server for ease of use and peace of mind
+- **End to end typing.** Share request and response types between your client and server for ease of use, fast development and peace of mind
 - **Easy to learn and use.** Start using RESTyped in typically less than one minute per route
 - **Unopinionated.** Works with any new or existing REST API
 - **Universal.** Supports any server framework or REST client
 - **Lightweight.** Most server and client implementations don't even add any code--just types
-- **Great for private APIs.** Keep your API clients in sync with the latest changes across your organization
+- **Great for private APIs.** Keep your API clients in sync with the latest changes across your organizationg
 - **Great for public APIs.** Create an API definition in minutes so TypeScript users can consume your API, fully typed

 ## How to use it